jgquinn/jcal/README.md

-The project is also connected to Github, which can host your files for the public, even when the Cloud9 workspace is not open.
-Github doesn't automatically follow your changes, though.
+The project is also connected to Github, which can host your files for the public, even when the Cloud9 project is not running.

+Github doesn't automatically
+follow your changes, though.
 When you're ready to publish changes, use a command like the one below.

 `git add -A; git commit -m 'brief message here'; git push`

-Once your changes are pushed to Github, they are available at the URL below, even when you are not using Cloud9.
+Once your changes are pushed to Github, they are available at the URL below.
 (We may want to change this to your own account, but this will work for now.)